microsoft/IIoT/HOL/IOTHubPiHackathon/StreamAnalytics/README.md

        </p>

     1. Enter a name for your job.  eg. "HandsOnLab-PowerBI"
     1. Choose your subscription.
+Use the same subscription you used to provision everything else in this lab.
     1. Choose a Resource Group.
 Use the existing Resource Group that was created previously.
 This will make it easier to delete all the resources when you are done with the lab.
-  - Choose a Location.  eg. East US
+    1. Choose a Location.
+Try and choose the same location as where the rest of your solution has been provisioned.
-  - Select "Cloud" for the Hosting Environment.
+    1. Select "Cloud" for the Hosting Environment.
 With the IoT Edge gateway solution, you can now push ASA jobs down to the edge and have ASA jobs run locally on premise on your gateway solution.
 In these labs, we are going to use the cloud ASA job to filter out data streaming through IoT Hub and pass that data down to PowerBI.
+    1. Leave the Streaming Units at 1.
+Streaming Units are the pool of computation resources available for the Stream Analytics job.
-  - Click "Create".
+    1. Click "Create".
 Feel free to click the "Pin to dashboard" check box.
 This will add the newly created ASA service to the main Azure portal dashboard.

       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/newASA4.jpg" width="30%" height="30%" />